arcticSommer/Genetic-Mapping-of-Late-Blight-Resistance-in-Tetraploid-Potatoes/README.md

-# Genetic Mapping of Resistance to Phytophthora infestans Genes in Tetraploid Potatoes’
+# Genetic Mapping of Resistance to Phytophthora infestans Genes in Tetraploid Potatoes

 This github repository contains all code that has been used in the project.